Ilusion9/player-activity-sm/README.md

 # Time played
-This plugin will display the clients time from the past two weeks and the time from their first connection on the server through sm_time command.
+This plugin will display the clients time from the past two weeks and from their first connection on the server through sm_time command.

 # Example
 ```